Summary Charts of English Tenses

 Meaning: The action was going on (1) when another past action happened or (2) at some point of time in the past.

-Adverbs of time: while; when; at five o'clock yesterday.
+Time expressions: while; when; at five o'clock yesterday.

 Examples: When I came to the hospital, Tom was being examined by the doctor.